lisasea/Project-9/README.md

 Directions:
 XX GitHub
 XX Create a new repo for this project.
-XX Create a .gitignore and use it to make sure your      node_modules folder is not stored in or tracked by    your repo.
+Create a .gitignore and use it to make sure your node_modules folder is not stored in or tracked by your repo.
 Create a README.md file for your repo that explains what the project is and anything your user or fellow developers might need to know to use the project.

-XX  Ensure that you have Node installed
+Ensure that you have Node installed
-XX  Make sure you have a recent version of Node:          8.0.0 or later.
+Make sure you have a recent version of Node: 8.0.0 or later.
 For instructions on installing and updating Node.js see our Installing Node.js and NPM on Windows or Installing Node.js and NPM on Mac installation guides.

-XX  Install Node modules and get the      database setup Open a Command Prompt (on Windows) or Terminal (on macOS and Linux) instance and browse to the root project folder.
+Install Node modules and get the database setup
+Open a Command Prompt (on Windows) or Terminal (on macOS and Linux) instance and browse to the root project folder.
 Run the command npm install to install the required dependencies.
 Run the command npm run seed to create your application's database and populate it with data.
 After the command completes, you'll find in the project's root folder a SQLite database file named fsjstd-restapi.db.
 To view the data inside the database, you can use DB Browser for SQLite.
 See DB Browser for SQLite for more information.